Sinodun/draft-dprive-bcp-op/draft-dickinson-dprive-bcp-op.md

 choose to additionally provide a DNS privacy service as management of such credentials is new to those DNS operators.

+It is noted that SPKI pinset management is described in [@RFC7858] but that key pinning mechanisms in general have fallen out of favour operationally for various reasons.

 Threats:

 * Invalid certificates, resulting in an unavailable service.
-* Mis-identification of a server by a client e.g. typos in urls or authentication domain names
+* Mis-identification of a server by a client e.g. typos in URLs or authentication domain names

 Mitigations: